 - Naturally boosted with calcium, vitamin C, and vitamin D, which gives you some delicious health benefits.

-No wonder this pineapple spinach smoothie is such a fav among our fellow green smoothie lovers!
+No wonder this pineapple banana smoothie is such a fav among our fellow smoothie lovers!
 Seriously, this is a fun smoothie for newbies as well as veteran smoothie drinkers.

 If you need to lower the sugar, then replace the banana with a half cup frozen cauliflower, or 1/4 an avocado.
 That way you keep the creamy texture while cutting down on the sugar.